 How are IRS Interests Rates Determined?

-IRS interest rates are announced every quarter .
-For taxpayers, the overpayments and underpayment rates is the federal short-term rate plus three percentage points.
+IRS interest rates are announced every quarter.
+For taxpayers, the over payments and underpayment rates are the federal short-term rate plus three percentage points.
 What exactly is the federal short-term rate?
 This percentage is part of the larger Applicable Federal Rate (AFR) that determines the minimum interest rate that the IRS allows for private loans.
+The IRS interest rates may be different for different quarters and the delay may fall under different quarters.
+So computation becomes a bit tedious if the rates in two quarters are different.

 Tax Debt & Statute of Limitations?